marubinotto/scalafui/README.md

 ## Minimal Application Code

 The following code is an example of a minimal application implementation using Scalafui.
-The framework is a single Scala file ([FunctionalUI.scala](src/main/scala/scalafui/FunctionalUI.scala)) that contains the necessary constructs to implement web frontend applications following the Elm Architecture.

 ```scala
 import scala.scalajs.LinkingInfo